ncatlab/nlab-content/pages/5/1/6/1/11615/content.md

 Often the "synthetic approach" is just referred to as "axiomatic".
 For instance [[model categories]] were introduced as "axiomatic homotopy theory" and indeed they may be regarded as providing a synthetic axiomatization of [[homotopy theory]], which is not based on (but does subsume) the traditional "point-set model" provided by [[topological spaces]].

+\begin{remark}\label{OnTerminology}
+The terminology "analytic/synthetic" has ancient roots (cf. *[[analytic versus synthetic]]*).
+Its use in modern mathematics may go back to [Lie 1876](partial+differential+equation#Lie1876), who wrote about his development of what is now called *[[Lie theory]]* the following (translated to English, as quoted in [Kock 1981, Preface](synthetic+differential+geometry#Kock81)) with reference to what is now called *[[analysis]]* and *[[synthetic differential geometry]]*:

+> "The reason why I have postponed for so long these investigations, which are basic to my other work in this field, is essentially the following.
+I found these theories originally by synthetic considerations.
+But I soon realized that, as expedient the synthetic method is for discovery, as difficult it is to give a clear exposition on synthetic investigations, which deal with objects that till now have almost exclusively been considered analytically.
+After long vacillations, I have decided to use a half synthetic, half analytic form.
+I hope my work will serve to bring justification to the synthetic method besides the analytical one."

+\end{remark}

 ## Examples